benbotto/node-data-mapper/README.md

   .where({$gt: {'staff.age':21}});
 ```

 Here is an example that uses parameters.
-Note that **string parameters have to be parameterized.**  This is to help prevent SQL injection.
+Note that **string values have to be parameterized**, which helps prevent SQL injection.

 ```js
 // Find employees with a firstName of "Valerie."